 The Trump administration’s recently announced “zero tolerance” policy on illegal border crossings has led to an emotion-laden national conversation on the government’s responsibility for the welfare of children who are brought across the U.S. border by their parents.
-The new policy requires that all border crossers entering the U.S. without a legal visa be charged criminally instead of a civil penalty.
+The new policy requires that all border crossers entering the U.S. without a legal visa be charged criminally instead of with a civil penalty.
 This criminal charge requires adult migrants to be placed in federal custody, and, in so doing, forces the separation of parents from children.

 A large number of the migrants detained at the border have fled from Honduras, Guatemala, and El Salvador to escape staggeringly high levels of violence — much of it from gang activity and domestic violence — in the hopes that they might obtain legal status in the U.S through political asylum.
 Under U.S. immigration law, asylum is granted to those who can show “persecution or a well-founded fear of persecution” if forced to return to their country on account of “race, religion, national origin, political opinion, or membership in a particular social group.”
 In fiscal year 2016, the most recent year for which complete data is available, 20,455 individuals in the U.S. were granted asylum.

 Those seeking asylum, unlike other undocumented immigrants, often voluntarily turn themselves in to the border patrol to make their claim.
 They are then referred for a “credible fear” screening conducted by an asylum officer to ascertain the possible basis for asylum claim.
 Those who are successful proceed through a “merits hearing” before an immigration judge and then a final hearing in immigration court.
 An extremely high backlog of cases may delay their court appearances for months or even years.